-Interview made in November 2017 by Andy Wood for the Tarquin Zine issue 7, published January 2018.
+Interview to the F.H. bo$$ made in November 2017 by Andy Wood for the Tarquin Zine issue 7, published January 2018.

 INTERVIEW WITH MARC REINA – Curator of FacthedraI’s Hall label based in France – www.facthedral.com

 TQ – Marc, thanks for speaking with TQ.
 What’s the history of the label, and are you the sole curator?